 Let me ask you a question – how can you really manage something if you don’t measure it?
 Any good exercise program comes with periodic assessments that can double as check-in and motivational tools to help keep you committed to the plan and on track.

 I want you to ask yourself, what do you really want to get out of the TBC30 Plan when it’s all said and done?
 Write down your goals and remember you don’t own them until you actually write them down.
 Go into your smart phone right now and open up notepad and list your goals.
 A few options in regard to setting goals might be to lose weight, reduce percent body fat, decrease your waist-to-hip ratio (WHR), walk between 8,500 to 10,000 steps a day, or to climb 10 flights of stairs a day.
 Maybe your goal will be to limit added sugar, do more push-ups or pull-ups, hold a plank for 2:00 or possibly run 1.5 miles in a specific amount of time.
-Some or maybe all of these suggestions could be the right goals for you to work towards by the end of your TBC30 Plan.
+Maybe you’re looking to improve your health first from within trying to improve, for instance, your blood profile – see Inside Tracker).
+Some or maybe all of these suggestions could be the right goals for you to work towards improving by the end of your TBC30 Plan.
 That’s your call, you know your body best.
 Again, write it down so you can own it.

 - Determine your WHR (use a Gulick tape measure)